-That’s a Wrap: The Best and Worst Packaging of 2018
+That’s a Wrap: The Best and Worst Packaging

 The annual social media campaign (#bestandworstwrap) is designed to highlight types of packaging consumers have struggled with or found easy-to-open in the past 12 months.
 Your insights will assist our Accessible Design Division in identifying if particular packaging is becoming easier or harder-to-open over time.
 Your responses will also be used to educate the packaging industry about your experiences with packaging and hopefully reduce incidences of wrap-rage in the future.